rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 # Optional extension

-Extension defined outside the type module/namespace/assembly
+Extension defined outside the type's module/namespace/assembly

-**Use cases**
+**Use cases:**
 **1.** Types we can't modify, for instance coming from a library **2.** Keep types naked - e.g. Elmish MVU pattern